 Yes!
 Marble Arch offers periodic proctored full-length practice tests for the ACT and the SAT.
 Please see our EVENTS page for upcoming test dates.
 You can also schedule a practice test "on demand " for any date that you like either for solo testing, or with a friend.

 DO I NEED TO TAKE THE OPTIONAL ESSAY PORTION?

 Many colleges recently announced that they are no longer requiring students to submit scores for the SAT or ACT essay portion.
 At this time, the University of California and about 21 other universities still require the essay.
 For this reason, we encourage students to take the ACT or SAT with writing and to do some preparation for this test section.

 DO YOU OFFER GUARANTEES?

 We provide experienced test prep tutors in all of our programs.
-It is common for students to improve 150 points or more, but improvement is on an individual basis.
+Our current tutors are Stanford and Harvard graduates with extensive teaching experience.
+It is common for students to improve 150 points or more on the SAT and 4-6 points on the ACT, but improvement is on an individual basis.
 Because students learn at different rates, just as they do at school, we do not guarantee that scores will improve with prep.
 In our sessions, we focus on test-taking strategies as well as fundamental skills in reading comprehension, grammar, math, and writing.